Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG14_Cats_and_people.md

 If you don’t own a cat but are thinking of getting one, a visit to someone who has a cat or to an adoption centre may indicate whether you are allergic or not – although some people may react to some cats and not others.
 If you are suspicious that you are allergic, it may be a good idea to speak with your doctor first.

-Is there anything I can do to ease my symptoms?
+Is there anything I can do to ease my symptoms? 我能做什么来减轻我的症状

 Most importantly, speak with your doctor first.
 It may be helpful to discuss the following actions that can significantly ease allergy symptoms for sufferers: